Egyptian Society of Accountants & Auditors

 I&D procedures are foundational to maintaining public trust and confidence in the profession, and the I&D procedures must meet the SMO 6 benchmark.
 ESAA’s system appears to continue to have gaps in this regard, and it is recommended that it invest its resources in strengthening its procedures and subsequently advise and assist the SOC and EFSA with strengthening their mechanisms.
 Alongside the actions, ESAA should indicate where it needs support from other stakeholders, such as the government, or knowledge sharing from other regional PAOs.

 SMO 7: International Financial Reporting Standards

-To support its members with the implementation of the standards, ESAA provides ongoing trainings and education on IFRS with emphasis on the new, revised standards and incorporates the standards into its examinations.
-To this end, its accountancy academy led six courses on EAS in 2015 and three as of mid-2016.
-It also delivers seminars on IFRS implementation and IASB pronouncements, provides translations of the standards into Arabic, and disseminates information on the international developments in the area and on the EAS through articles in its magazine.
-For the past three years, the ESAA states that it has held preparation courses for members obtaining the IFRS Diploma.
-Furthermore, in September 2016, the ESAA and the Association for Chartered Certified Accountants (ACCA) signed a strategic partnership agreement to strengthen ESAA’s continuing professional development programming and knowledge sharing by offering local qualification developments, such as papers in IFRS.
+To support its members with the implementation of the standards, ESAA provides ongoing trainings on the EAS with emphasis on the new, revised standards and incorporates the standards into its examinations.
+It also delivers seminars on IFRS implementation and IASB pronouncements and disseminates information on the international developments in the area and on the EAS through articles in its magazine.
+Furthermore, the ESAA offers an IFRS Diploma for members to demonstrate their competencies concerning international standards and held preparation courses for members obtaining the IFRS Diploma.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.